 - Is a Finder Alias

 - Lets you limit the search to either regular files and folders (No) or Finder Aliases and symlinks (Yes).

-- If set to Yes, text entered into the Name, Path and Folder names rules has to match even in case, e.g. searching for "Name contains foo" won't find a file named "Foo".
+- If set to Yes (default is No), text entered into the Name, Path and Folder names rules has to match even in case, e.g. searching for "Name contains foo" won't find a file named "Foo".